 Who We Are

-We’re a married millennial/Gen X couple living in Indiana.
-Mr. Steward is 35, Ms. Steward is 29, and we both work for the same manufacturing facility.
-We have a three-year-old, Bean, and another little girl, Squidge, due December 2017.
+I’m Ms. Steward, and I write about my family’s money.
+We’re a married millennial couple living in Indiana.
+Mr. Steward is 35, I’m 29, and we both work in the offices of the same manufacturing facility.
+We have a three-year-old, Bean, and Squidge, a newborn.
 Our relationship was built on a shared love of all things geeky, specifically gaming both analog and digital, horror movies, and books on every topic under the sun.
 We’re also Christians, and hope that our faith continues to interweave itself into everything that we do.

 Our Story So Far

-I (Ms. Steward) grew up in an impoverished rural area in Kentucky.
+I grew up in rural Kentucky.
 I excelled academically and chose to attend a private liberal arts college for my undergraduate degree.
 I worked during the summers and part-time during the school year.
 Nonetheless, neither I nor my family had much college savings.
 In 2010 I was the first person in my family to graduate from college, with two Humanities majors and $28,000 in federal student loans.

 Mr. Steward is a minister’s son, so he moved several times throughout his childhood.
 He finally landed in a suburb of Chicago for middle school and beyond.
 Mr. Steward began working part-time at 16.
 That job became full-time once he graduated from high school, and he worked his way through an A.S. from a local community college.
 Mr. Steward had no debt and no savings.